baden03/collapse-o-matic/readme.txt

 3. Options Page?
 Yes, Options Page!

 == Changelog ==

+= 1.8.5.9 =
+* Security: hardened output escaping of [expand] shortcode attributes to fix a Contributor+ stored XSS (CVE-2024-4095).
+* Compatibility: tested up to WordPress 7.0 and raised the minimum PHP version to 7.4.

 = 1.8.5.8 =
 * the id attribute is escaped to prevent any funny business